-- 1) Students pursuing Natural Connections must complete . . . - two courses from different disciplines that emphasize ways of knowing characteristic of the Humanities; (6-8 Credits) - two courses from different disciplines that emphasize ways of knowing characteristic of the Natural Sciences; (6-8 Credits) - two courses from different disciplines that emphasize ways of knowing characteristic of the Social Sciences; (6-8 Credits) - two elective courses that emphasize interdisciplinary, humanistic, natural science, or social science ways of knowing; (6-8 Credits) - one quantitative reasoning course; (3-4 Credits) - one experiential course or a three/four credit internship (3-4 Credits).
+1) Students pursuing Natural Connections must complete . . .

+- two courses from different disciplines that emphasize ways of knowing characteristic of the Humanities; (6-8 Credits) - two courses from different disciplines that emphasize ways of knowing characteristic of the Natural Sciences; (6-8 Credits) - two courses from different disciplines that emphasize ways of knowing characteristic of the Social Sciences; (6-8 Credits) - two elective courses from any of the disciplinary perspectives, including interdisciplinary, courses; (6-8 Credits) - one quantitative reasoning course; (3-4 Credits) - one experiential course or a three/four credit internship (3-4 Credits).